-No: Check speaker balance.
-If the balance setting was set to the left or right speaker, you would only hear sound from one speaker.
+No: Check your speaker balance.
+If your balance setting was set to the left or right speaker, you would only hear sound from one speaker.
 Go to step 2.

-- 2. Open System Preferences under the Apple menu. - 3.
+- 2. Open System Preferences.
+(System Preferences can be found under the Apple menu.) - 3.
 Click once on the sound icon. - 4.
 Click once on the Output tab. - 5.
-Make sure the balance setting is in the middle.
+Make sure your balance setting is in the middle.
 After adjusting the audio balance, do you have audio from both speakers now?

-Yes: It looks like the issue was because balance was not set properly.
+Yes: It looks like the issue was the balance was not set properly.